avarngeline/Projects/README.md

 - Reevaluate Kazookies strategy due to its lack of profitability and consider expanding high-margin products.

-- Optimise shipping routes and consider expanding next-day and same-day shipping options in high-demand regions.
+- Optimise shipping routes and consider expanding next-day and same-day shipping options in high-demand regions to improve customer experience, if costs are efficient.

-- Monitor Market Trends – Conduct deeper market analysis for the Gulf region to improve sales and explore alternative product strategies.
+- Monitor Market Trends by conducting deeper market analysis for the Gulf region to improve sales and explore alternative product strategies.

 This analysis provides valuable insights into optimising business operations, improving profitability, and strengthening market presence.
 Implementing these recommendations will drive sustained growth and operational excellence.

 ## 1. Overview
 **1.1.
 Problem Statement**

 This project focuses on analysing sales performance, product profitability, factory production efficiency, and shipping logistics for a national US candy distributor.
-The dataset includes detailed information on customer and factory locations, sales transactions, production data, and shipping routes.
+The dataset covers a wide range of variables, including customer and factory locations, sales transactions, production data, and shipping type, requiring in-depth analysis to identify inefficiencies and opportunities for improvement across multiple areas of the business.

 **1.2.
 Objective**